Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Submit documentation.
 Collect and submit all necessary paperwork, such as bank statements and tax returns.

-You can technically refinance as often as you like.
+Technically, refinancing can happen as often as you like.
 Most refinance programs require you to wait at least six months between transactions.
 You’ll also need to have enough equity and the right borrower criteria to qualify for a mortgage refinance.

 But even though you can refinance, make sure it makes financial sense.
 Use a mortgage refinance calculator to see how much you stand to save.